 Sometimes, a sound bite is taken too far.
 That was the case when a fellow dietitian was quoted in an article as saying that a slice of pizza would be a better choice for breakfast than most cereals (the article went viral, of course).

-My hunch is that she was illustrating a point about sugary cereals—and I highly doubt she’d recommend a greasy, pepperoni-covered slice over a bowl of high-fiber shredded wheat.
+My hunch is that they were illustrating a point about sugary cereals—and I highly doubt they’d recommend a greasy, pepperoni-covered slice over a bowl of high-fiber shredded wheat.

 As with everything, you need to read past the headlines.
 It’s true that some cold cereals pack a lot of sugar and are made with fiber-poor refined grains, giving you a quick, sweet lift—and leaving you hungry an hour later.
 On the other hand, pizza does have some protein (and fat) to keep you satisfied.